MormonTranshumanistAssociation/www/app/containers/JoinPage/Join.md

   To make arrangements for in-kind donations, please contact admin@transfigurism.org.

 ## <a name="donation"></a>Financial Donation
-The Mormon Transhumanist Association depends on your donations to pay for this web site, publications, advertising, conference reservations, promotional items and other operating costs.
-In addition, 10% of each donation goes to an endowment fund, to be used as determined by a super majority of voting members.
+The Mormon Transhumanist Association depends on your donations to pay for this website, publications, advertising, annual & semi-annual conferences, retreats, humanitarian projects, promotional items, and other operating costs.
+In addition, 10% of annual profits goes to an endowment fund, to be used as determined by a super majority of voting members.
 The Mormon Transhumanist Association is recognized by the United States as a 501c3 non-profit organization, and your donations are tax deductible in the United States.
 Thank you for your support!

-You may indicate the amount of your donation and any special requests, such as using a portion of your donation to cover your voting membership dues.
+You may indicate the amount of your donation and any special requests, such as using a portion of your donation to cover a specific humanitarian project or your voting membership dues.
   <form action="https://www.paypal.com/cgi-bin/webscr" method="post">
     <input type="hidden" name="cmd" value="_s-xclick" />
     <input type="hidden" name="hosted_button_id" value="Z7DMMYU9AUR4C" />